-The following are some ways you can help your adolescent develop reasoning skills and cognitive abilities:
+The following are some ways you can help your adolescent develop reasoning skills and cognitive abilities.

-Engage your adolescent to share with you by making concrete observations and asking direct questions.
+Try making concrete observations and asking direct questions.
 For example, if your child seems troubled by something, say "You look like you've had a hard day," or "You look sad—do you want to talk?"

 Talk about the pros and cons of what he or she wants to do.
 Don't dismiss it.
 If needed, work together to find something your child can do that would be safer and would still meet the same need.
 Think about whether it would get in the way of your child's chores or other duties.

-Help your child solve problems by discussing different options.
+Discuss different options.
 Use learning exercises, such as role-play, for finding solutions to problems.

-Encourage your adolescent to develop healthy habits, such as wearing seat belts or being drug-free, by setting a good example and talking openly about these issues.
+These healthy habits include wearing seat belts or being drug-free.
+Try setting a good example and talking openly about these issues.

-Promote higher thinking skills by talking to your adolescent about current issues and modern dilemmas.
+Talk to your adolescent about current issues and modern dilemmas.
 Be involved in schoolwork by talking to his or her teachers or volunteering at school.
 If asked, help problem-solve difficult homework.

-Set the rules in your home together.
 Talk about how rules will be enforced.
 And be sure to follow through with the agreed-upon consequences when appropriate.
 Teenagers need and often want limits.

-Medical Review:Susan C. Kim MD - Pediatrics & Brian D. O'Brien MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Louis Pellegrino MD - Developmental Pediatrics & John Pope MD - Pediatrics
+Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics